 - Similarly, if the problem is with an external device connected to the computer, unplug and plug it again.

-1. Runs Too Slow
+1. System Runs Too Slow

-- Check your antivirus and firewall – these programs scan each activity and slow down the computer.
+- Check your antivirus and firewall – these program scan each activity and slow down the computer.
 Easy way to find this issue is to disable your antivirus, firewall protection, and check the computer operations.

-- Slow at startup – many users wrongly choose the option to launch the app at startup.
+- Slow at startup – many users wrongly choose the option to launch the apps at startup.
 Launching too many applications when booting the computer will ultimately increase the starting time.
 Unless you need to launch the program at startup, disable all unnecessary apps to speed up the initial starting time when booting.

 2. Low Disk Space

-Depending upon the size of your hard disk, make sure to have at least 1GB of free space and relative RAM size installed on your PC.
+Since Microsoft also updates Windows frequently, you need a considerable free space on the C drive.
+So, depending upon the size of your hard disk, make sure to have at least 15 GB of free space and relative RAM size installed on your PC.
 If you are running out of space, consider using OneDrive or other cloud platforms.
-Otherwise, delete unused files and programs to release free space.
+Otherwise, delete unused files and apps to release free space.

 3. Downloading Takes Long Time